 In Question 37(b), does the Applicant need to indicate that it will be receiving QEIs from an Affiliate if the Applicant or an Affiliate is also a managing or non-managing member of the investment fund created as part of the leverage structure with an ownership interest of less than 1 percent?

 No, the Applicant does not need to indicate that they will be receiving QEIs from Affiliates if they are receiving the QEIs through an investment fund in which the Applicant or an Affiliate is a managing or non-managing member with ownership interest of less than 1 percent.
-The Applicant only needs to answer “Yes” if an Affiliate is either a debt or equity investor in the investment fund itself.
+The Applicant only needs to answer “Yes” if an Affiliate is either a debt or an equity investor in the investment fund itself.

 Information Regarding Previous Awards

-Question 43(b) asks previous Allocatees to discuss the largest transaction from each of its three most recent Allocations.
-Can a previous Allocatee use a transaction from its CY2017 Allocation as one of the transactions discussed in its response to this question?
+Question 43(a) asks previous Allocatees to discuss the largest transaction from each of its three most recent Allocations.
+Can a previous Allocatee use a transaction from its CY2018 Allocation as one of the transactions discussed in its response to this question?

-Previous Allocatees may use a closed transaction from its CY 2017 Allocation if the transaction closed on or before the release date of the 2018 Allocation Application (May 9, 2018) and it anticipates that the transaction will represent its largest transaction for its CY 2017 allocation.
-If the Applicant closed a transaction using its CY 2017 allocation after the release
+Previous Allocatees may use a closed transaction from its CY 2018 Allocation if the transaction closed on or before the release date of the 2019 Allocation Application and it anticipates that the transaction will represent its largest transaction for its CY 2018 allocation.
+If the Applicant closed a transaction using its CY 2018 allocation after the release

-date of the 2018 Allocation Application, the Applicant should discuss the largest project financed from each of the Applicant’s three most recent Allocations, excluding the CY 2017 Round.
+date of the 2019 Allocation Application, the Applicant should discuss the largest project financed from each of the Applicant’s three most recent NMTC Allocations, excluding the CY 2018 Round.

-If the Applicant financed a project using more than one of its three most recent allocations and that project represents one of its largest transactions from its past three allocations, it should discuss that project as part of Q.43 (b).
+If the Applicant financed a project using more than one of its three most recent allocations and that project represents one of its largest transactions from its past three allocations, it should discuss that project as part of Q.43 (a).
 If the Applicant has received less than three allocations, it should discuss the three projects that received the largest investments in the last five years.

-Example: An Applicant received allocations in 2010, 2012, 2013, 2015-16, and 2017 Rounds.
+Example: An Applicant received allocations in 2010, 2012, 2013, 2015-16, and 2018 Rounds.
 Project A received $10 Million in NMTC financing using the 2013 and 2015-16 Allocation Rounds.
-The Applicant also provided $13 Million to Project B using the 2015- 16 Round; and provided $8 Million to Project C using the 2017 Round, prior to or on the release date of the 2018 Allocation Application.
-Since Project A included Allocations from more than one round and represents one of the Applicant’s largest transactions from its past three allocations, the Applicant will need to discuss Project A, in its response to Q. 43 (b).
-The Applicant must also discuss Projects B and C as they represent the largest transactions from two out of the three of its most recent Allocations.
+The Applicant also provided $13 Million to Project B using the 2015- 16 Round; and provided $8 Million to Project C using the 2018 Round, prior to or on the release date of the 2019 Allocation Application.
+Since Project A included Allocations from more than one round and represents one of the Applicant’s largest transactions from its past three allocations, the Applicant will need to discuss Project A, in its response to Q. 43 (a).
+The Applicant must also discuss Projects B and C as they represent the largest transactions from two out of the three of its most recent NMTC Allocations.

 QUESTIONS ON PROPORTIONAL ALLOCATIONS OF QEIS TO NON-